RohitEdathil/user_api/README.md

 python data_cleanup.py
 ```

-- ### rebuld_tables.py
+- ### rebuild_tables.py
-  Runs a script to automatically rebuild the tables in the database. **It will drop all the tables and creates them agin**.
+  Runs a script to automatically rebuild the tables in the database. **It will drop all the tables and creates them again**.
   This script should only be run when the model is updated.

 Run the script using